The complexity of smooth words over binary alphabets

-This result led Weakley to ask when $L_{i-1} \leq l_i$ holds, computations suggest that it holds for all $i \geq 0$ but no one was able to show it.
-Later, Weakley and Huang brought the letter frequency into the mix and obtained another result that supports \Cref{CfTheta}.
+This result led Weakley to ask when $L_{i-1} \leq \ell_i$ holds, computations suggest that it holds for all $i \geq 0$ but it is still an open question.
+In fact this directly relates to the letter frequencies in smooth words, as shown in the next result of Weakley and Huang.

 \begin{theorem}[{\cite[Theorem 3]{HW}}] Over $\{1,2\}$, if $\phi < 1/2$ is a positive real number and $N$ is a positive integer such that $\frac{\lvert u \rvert_2}{\lvert u \rvert} > \frac{1}{2} - \phi$ for all $u \in \mathcal{C}_f^\infty$ such that $\lvert u \rvert > N$, then there are positive constants $C_1,C_2 > 0$ such that, for all $n \geq 1$, we have